 Square Root Symbol

-The square root symbol is also called as a radical symbol and is usually represented as ‘√’.
+The square root symbol is usually denoted as ‘√’.
+It is called a radical symbol.
 To represent a number ‘x’ as a square root using this symbol can be written as:

 Square Root Formula